viviensiu/LLM-project/README.md

 </p>
 Studying and preparing for course exams can be overwhelming and time-consuming, especially when there are too many materials.
 Often times, one needs to look up information on a specific topic, but having trouble to know where to find it.

-Hence, a RAG application using course materials as a knowledge base could help to optimise the time and effort spent in studies and preparation for exams.
+Hence, a RAG(Retrieval-Augmented-Generation) application using course materials as a knowledge base could help to optimise the time and effort spent in studies and preparation for exams.

 As I'm currently studying for the Azure Foundation certification AZ-900 exam, my RAG application **AZ-900 Study Buddy** aims to address these common issues above and serve as an example on how RAG could be applied to educational use cases in general.